nkmongit/100xDevs/Week 6.1 - React and Hooks/README.md

 But the `React.memo` won't work if the elements are wrapped inside fragments `<></>`

-NOTE: Never push state from child to a parent it's an anti pattern.
+`NOTE`: Never push state from child to a parent it's an anti pattern.

 ## Keys in React